Kong/kongponents/docs/guide/contributing.md

 ### Importing type declarations and interfaces

-When importing type declarations or interfaces, you **must** use a relative path instead of the `@/...` alias so that the types are properly resolved within consuming packages.
+When importing type declarations or interfaces, you can use a relative path instead of the `@/` alias so that the types are properly resolved within consuming packages.
 See the example below:

 ```ts
 import { StepperState } from './KStepState.vue'
 ```

+This repository utilizes [`tsc-alias`](https://www.npmjs.com/package/tsc-alias) to replace these paths during the build; however, so either method is acceptable.
 ## Testing your component

 You're free to play around with your component on the local instance of the docs site by running `yarn docs:dev`; however, you may also want to test your local changes in a consuming application.